BETTER-AUTH. UI

 • Auth views remain at: /auth/sign-in, /auth/sign-up, etc.

-• Settings views move to: /dashboard/settings, /dashboard/security, /dashboard/api-keys, /dashboard/organization, etc.
+• Account views move to: /dashboard/settings, /dashboard/security, /dashboard/api-keys, /dashboard/organizations

-• The <UserButton /> and <SettingsCards /> components automatically use the new base path
+• The <UserButton /> component automatically uses the new base path for the settings link

-You can combine basePath with other settings options:
+You can combine basePath with other account options:

 basePath: "/dashboard",